rekalogika/rekalogika-docs/docs/reconstitutor/01-intro.md

 * Linking objects that are managed by different object managers, or non-Doctrine entities.

-These days we usually call the process *hydration*. *Reconstitution* is the term used by Eric Evans in the Blue Book: *"Domain-Driven Design: Tackling Complexity in the Heart of Software"*.
+These days, we usually call the process *hydration*. *Reconstitution* is the term used by Eric Evans in the Blue Book: *"Domain-Driven Design: Tackling Complexity in the Heart of Software"*.

 Features
 --------

+* Streamlines a very specific, yet very common use case of Doctrine events.
 * Simple declaration in a class.
 You can create a reconstitutor class to handle the reconstitution of a specific entity class, entities that implement a specific interface, entities in a class hierarchy, or those with a specific